 41, rue du Four

-After graduating from the École Normale Supérieure (ENS) of Lyon in physical sciences, he joined the CIRED (Centre International de Recherche sur l’Environnement et le Développement) in 2005 where he conducted modeling work for the analysis of socio-economic impacts of energy and climate issues.
-He obtained a PhD in economics of the environment from EHESS (École des Hautes Études en Sciences Sociales) in April 2012 for his study of the relationship between carbon pricing, constraints on oil markets and spatial organisation of urban systems in the context of ambitious climate policies.
+After graduating from the École Normale Supérieure (ENS) of Lyon in physical sciences, Henri joined the CIRED (Centre International de Recherche sur l’Environnement et le Développement) in 2005 where he conducted modeling work for the analysis of socio-economic impacts of energy and climate issues.
+He holds a doctorate from the Ecole des Hautes Etudes en Sciences Sociales (EHESS) in Economics, with a specialization in Environment; his thesis focuses on the links between climate change mitigation policies, international energy markets and urban dynamics.
+Henri joined Iddri in December 2013.